 - Develop and implement tests for proving correctness and benefits of a database design.

 - Plan and manage adequate physical organizations for an information system

-- Evaluate the performance of diverse physical structures
+- Implement and Evaluate the performance of diverse physical structures (on a RDBMS)

 o Attitudinal (To be) (PO c, i)